shijie-xu/python-lectures/_build/html/_sources/intro.md

 ---
 Launch **Live Code** to make cells executable.
 ```
-Then, the applications will start, you can see following information in the top of the page.
+Then, the Python environment will start and you can see following information in the top of the page.
 ```{figure} images/guide-2.png
 ---
 height: 200px
 ---
 The cells are building.
 ```
-After a waiting for one minute (or more), the building is finished.
+After waiting for a moment, the building is finished.
 ```{figure} images/guide-3.png
 ---
 height: 75px